angular/universal/DOCUMENTATION.md

       NodeJsonpModule // Universal JSONP

       // ^^ These normally were just passed into `providers: []` Array
-      // in the ExpressEngineConfig object previously
+      // in the ExpressEngineConfig object previously but are now included

     ]
 })